Mp2025-cmd/ScrollKitty/README.md

 **A Screen Time Management App with Personality**

-ScrollKitty is a SwiftUI app built with The Composable Architecture (TCA) that helps users understand and manage their phone addiction through a personalized, cat-themed experience.
+ScrollKitty is a SwiftUI app built with The Composable Architecture (TCA) that helps users understand and manage their phone usage through a gentle, supportive cat companion.

 ## Project Overview

-ScrollKitty takes users on a journey of self-discovery about their phone usage habits.
-The app uses a sassy cat mascot to guilt-trip and roast users about their screen time addiction, making the often uncomfortable topic of digital wellness more engaging through cute but savage cat energy.
+ScrollKitty takes users on a journey of self-awareness about their phone usage habits.
+The app uses a cat companion whose energy reflects the user's daily patterns, providing gentle diary-style reflections that increase awareness without judgment, blame, or shame.

 ## Architecture